vmware/cluster-api-provider-cloud-director/docs/VCD_SETUP.md

 ## Provider steps

+All of the provider steps mentioned below can be done from UI of the Cloud Director.
+Please refer to

 ### NSX-T and Avi Setup
 The LoadBalancers fronting the multi-controlplane workload clusters need a preconfigured Avi Controller, NSX-T Cloud and Avi Service Engine Group.
 Refer to [load balancer set up](https://github.com/vmware/cloud-provider-for-cloud-director#provider-setup).

 <a name="register_rde_schema"></a>
 ### Register Cluster API schema in Cloud Director
-Using Postman, register the Cluster API schema with Cloud Director.
+Using Postman, register the Cluster API schema with Cloud Director as mentioned below.
 This is needed for CAPVCD to book-keep Kubernetes clusters as (first-class) Runtime Defined Entities (RDEs) in VCD's Database.
 You can choose to skip this by running steps at [Skip Book keeping in Cloud Director](#skip-bookkeeping)

 POST `https://<vcd>/cloudapi/1.0.0/entityTypes`
 Body: [payload](#capvcd_rde_schema)

+As a side effect of the above schema registration, `vmware:capvcdCluster:1.1.0` right bundle gets automatically created.

 <a name="user_role"></a>
 ### Publish the rights to the tenant organizations